 A policy usually includes a life insurance benefit of a specific value that is paid to the policy owner’s beneficiary if the policy owner passes away.
-When that happens, a claim is submitted and the benefit is paid.
+When that happens, a claim is submitted, and the benefit is paid.
 This can be a significant amount of money, which is why it’s so important for the insurer to have strong ratings that demonstrate the financial strength to fulfill its commitments.
-New York Life has maintained this type of financial strength for 175 years.
+New York Life has maintained this type of financial strength for over 175 years.

-So, all of our decisions are centered on the long-term interests of our policy owners, not the short-term demands of outside investors.
-For 175 years, we’ve honored the financial commitments made to our customers.
+So all of our decisions are centered on the long-term interests of our policy owners, not the short-term demands of outside investors.
+For over 175 years, we’ve honored the financial commitments made to our customers.
 Making sure the company can always deliver on its promises to help people be good at life and protect their loved ones has enabled New York Life to receive the highest financial strength ratings currently awarded to any U.S. life insurance companies from all four major ratings agencies.2

 When you’re looking into purchasing a life insurance policy and trying to figure out the best type of coverage and the right insurer, it is imperative that the company you choose has a proven ability to meet its financial obligations to all of its customers.
 You want to put your trust in an insurance provider that will be as strong 100 years from now as it is today.